-Choosing your subjects to study for GCSE is very important; it affects the opportunities open to you in the future, including possible jobs and A levels and courses at college and university.
+Choosing your subjects to study for GCSE is very important; it affects the opportunities open to you in the future, including possible jobs and A Levels and courses at college and university.

 Please use the Options Subject Information Evening and a Careers 'Fair', where people from local businesses, colleges, training providers and universities will be available for you to ask questions, which may help you decide which options to choose.
-You will also have the opportunity to talk to Mrs Fraser, the school Careers Adviser, Mrs Fraser can be contacted on adelefraser@positive-steps.org.uk.
-You can also make an individual appointment to speak to Mrs Fraser in school time to discuss your options.
-Either e-mail her directly or speak to your Head of Year.
+You will also have the opportunity to talk to Mr Ahmed, the school Careers Adviser.
+Mr Ahmed can be contacted on a.ahmed2@cromptonhouse.org.
+You can also make an individual appointment to speak to Mr Ahmed in school time to discuss your options.
+Either e-mail him directly or speak to your Head of Year.